 - The Library for library-sponsored activities

-- Village Committees and Departments to carry on functions relating to the government and/or health, education, safety, culture and general welfare of the citizens of the Village of Shorewood
+- Village committees, commissions, boards and departments to carry on functions relating to the government and/or health, education, safety, culture and general welfare of the citizens of the Village of Shorewood

 - Shorewood community and school groups